Hawaii GED and HiSET Requirements

 - Cost: GED at a Test Center: $43.50 (per subject); $174 (all subjects).
 GED Test Online: This state does not offer online testing.
 HiSET at a Test Center: $25 (per subject); $125 (all subjects).
 HiSET Test Online: This state does not offer online testing.

-- Diploma: After passing either the GED test or HiSET exam, the State of Hawaii will award you a high school equivalency certificate that will show you have achieved the same level of knowledge as a high school graduate.
-Check with rules and regulations for the Hawaii GED test and Hawaii HiSET exam for more information.
+- Diploma: After passing either the GED test or the HiSET exam, the State of Hawaii will award you a high school equivalency certificate that will show you have achieved the same level of knowledge as a high school graduate.
+Check the rules and regulations for the Hawaii GED test and Hawaii HiSET exam for more information.

 Online GED or HiSET Classes